 Founding Member of CTNSI

-Susannah Graedel is one of the founding members of the Connecticut Natural Science Illustrators (CTNSI), LLC.
+Susannah Graedel is a founding members of the Natural Science Illustration program at the Yale Peabody Museum of Natural History.

-Susannah is an instructor in the Connecticut Natural Science Illustrators art classes at the Yale Peabody Museum.
+Susannah has been an instructor at the Yale Peabody Museum since 2010.
 Susannah portrays natural science subjects in graphite, ink and color.
-She teaches basic and advanced drawing classes, Advanced Graphite (light on form), Insects Writ Large in Graphite, and the open studio for those pursuing a CTNSI Certificate.
-Check the current list of art classes to attend a class that Susannah is teaching.
+She teaches basic and advanced drawing classes, Advanced Graphite (light on form), Insects Writ Large in Graphite.

 More About Susannah Graedel